RnewYear2022 RnewYear2022

 The exception rule will apply if you have received an offer letter from another organization but want to join the organization from where the reply is awaited.
 However, there may be different scenarios like any of your certifications; a patent is being received, which will make a difference to your candidature.
 Therefore, you should write an email on priority.

-In any of such cases, you may send an interview follow-up email even before the data is communicated by the hiring manager.
+In any of such cases, you may send an interview follow up email even before the hiring manager communicates the data.

 #7.
 Follow Up Email After Phone Interview